Maine

 written by Nat Haslett

+Recent utility requests for rate changes offer insight into factors affecting the costs of managing the network of poles and wires that bring electricity to our homes.
 Eversource New Hampshire was approved to raise distribution rates by 8% on August 1, which followed a rate increase of about 14% the year prior.
-Eversource’s reasons for increasing rates reflected several of the themes we’ve touched on, among them: challenges retaining personnel for storm recovery, aging infrastructure that needs to be replaced, and “changing weather patterns with frequent winter and summer storms with significant impact.”
-The effect on rates is significant; separate from the August 1 price change, Eversource’s requests to recover over $400 million of storm costs incurred between 2022-2024 remain under review.
+Eversource highlighted six key trends driving the need for higher rates, including: challenges staffing storm restoration efforts, aging infrastructure that needs to be replaced, and “changing weather patterns with frequent winter and summer storms with significant impact.”

 Because natural gas plants are the dominant source of generation in the New England wholesale electricity market, the price of natural gas is a key factor in setting the cost of the supply portion of our bills.
-We saw prices reach extremes after Russia’s invasion of Ukraine in 2022.
+We saw prices spike after Russia’s invasion of Ukraine in 2022.
 Prices have fallen from those highs, but market fundamentals point to a sustained increase in the cost of natural gas as exports grow faster than new supply.

 Want to take control of your own electric rate?
 Start your solar journey.